1. Is there laundry service on the cruise ship and in the hotel?

 7. Can we (should we) bargain on the bazaars and markets in Egypt?

 - All prices are negotiable, especially on the markets.
 Many travelers find it a hassle having to bargain for everything they wish to buy, but prices are usually inflated, so if you are not happy with the price, move on to another shop.
 You are under no obligation to buy, so don't be intimidated by the sellers.

 Do you have more questions?

-We hope that the answers to frequently asked questions will be helpful to you.
-If you have any other questions, or you would like to talk to us on any of the subjects above, our consultants will help you.
-You can contact us by phone or email.
+We hope that this section has been helpful to you.
+If you have any other questions, or you would like to talk to one of our travel consultants, please contact us by phone or via email.

 Archaeological Paths Team